 If you feel any ear pain during or after the dive, you shouldn’t dismiss it as mere discomfort.
 Always have it checked.
 If it happened underwater, don’t hesitate to abort the dive if the pain is starting to become unbearable.

 Also, you can cancel a dive if you feel that something’s wrong with your ears.
 Such a problem might make it impossible for you to equalize.
 When this happens, you will face a big problem, especially on deep dives.

 *Don’t wear earplugs

-Wearing earplugs during a dive is a big mistake.
+Although, wearing earplugs when snorkeling is ok, wearing them during a dive is a big mistake.
 The plugs will create a space within your ear canal that’s impossible to equalize.
 Basically, it will block your ears from adjusting with the external pressure of the underwater.
 Worse, hydrostatic will suck the earplugs closer to your ear canal, making it very challenging to remove underwater.

 If you want protection for your ears, you can consider using a scuba hood instead.
 If the hood is properly sized, it wouldn’t cause any equalizing issues on your dive.

 Q: How will I know if my eardrum burst due to diving?

 A: A ruptured eardrum, no matter what the cause is, would result in intense ear pain, vertigo, nausea, hearing loss, tinnitus, and even blood or mucus-like discharge from the ear.
 When this happens, you must go to the doctor right away.